 Sexual harassment can be as subtle as...

 a look or as blatant as rape.
 It can occur within and beyond the classroom and workplace.
-Both men and women can be sexually harassed, although women are most often victims.
+Both men and women can be sexually harassed.
 Verbal harassment may include humor or jokes about women, sex or sexual orientation.
 Sexual harassment often occurs in situations where one person has power over another, but may also occur among peers.

 Sexual harassment has been defined as...

 ". . . any unwelcome sexual advances, requests for sexual favors and other verbal and physical conduct of a sexual nature. . . it includes instances when such conduct is indicated to be a term or condition of an individual's decisions, interferes with an individual's academic or employment performance, or creates an intimidating, hostile or offensive academic or employment environment."

 The examples below are intended to illustrate sexual harassment behavior.
 They are drawn from actual cases.